Bucharest Articulated Tramcar: History

 The modernization was not only done by RATB's workshops, however.
 Because the RATB workshops were too small to modernize a lot of trams in such a short time, this meant that an agreement was reached with FAUR, which helped with the modernization between 1995 and 2004.
 Not only that, but various types of modernizations were experimented.
 For example, a special type of modernization, known as M2000 was developed for the reconstruction of the light rail line 41.
 These featured bumpers, a red front paint and high-speed pantographs.
 Electroputere modernized a few trams between 1997 and 2002, 3 of them featuring Holec electric equipments, etc.

 The end of the V2A trams started officially in 2004 when a few older trams were retired, however starting from 2008 the official withdrawal began due to their age and old technology they used, being replaced with V3A-CH-PPC trams, with the last ones' operation ending in 2010.
 Also in 2010 the last V2B trams were retired, being replaced with a V3B-10 variant what was not much different from the V3B-93 variant, featuring the same body as the 93 variant however featuring electrics from the 10 variant.

 However, by 2013, it became clear that the modernization introduced in the 1990s was starting to show its age too.
-The main problem was the fact that these trams are all high floor vehicles, and despite being easy to maintain, they would have to be retired from service anyway due to non-compliance to EU transportation rules.
+The main problem was that these trams are all high floor vehicles, and despite being easy to maintain, they would have to be retired from service anyway due to non-compliance to EU transportation rules.
 So the same year two units were retired and modernized.
 The modernization is very similar to the CH-PPC variant, however the main modification was in the electric part.
 Here, the traction motors work on AC instead of DC, giving them the designation CA-PPC (Curent Alternativ-Podea Parțial Coborâtă).
 They were trialed in 2013 and introduced in 2014.
 From 2016 to 2017, the official modernizations started, marking the beginning of the end of the V3A-93 era.
 In 2019, air conditioning systems from Liebherr began to be installed on 46 V3A-CH-PPC units.

 By 2021 as all of the 46 CH-PPC trams are due for major repairs, they have been re-modernized and have brought new features, like the overhauled interior, CCTV surveillance, better passenger information with two ultrawide displays, USB plugs, holstered seats and new validators that also allow debit cards as payment.
 These have been painted in STB's new Lime Green livery, introduced first with the Mercedes-Benz Citaro Hybrid buses.
 There is also plans to modernize 50 more standard V3A-93 trams with environmental funds for the next two years, which will also bring an upgraded AC drive.